zainab2424/SOFE3980U-Lab3-Part2/README.md

 1. Watch the following video about [Dev-ops](https://www.youtube.com/watch?v=LFDrDnKPOTg).
 2. Install Jenkins Server on GCP, using Helm.
 Helm is a tool that creates customized applications within Kubernetes.
    1. Watch the following video about [Helm](https://www.youtube.com/watch?v=fy8SHvNZGeE).
-   2. If there is no Kubernetes cluster within your GCP project, Create a cluster as illustrated in [Lab 3](https://github.com/zubxxr/SOFE3980U-Lab3#setup-google-kubernetes-engine-gke).
+   2. If there is no Kubernetes cluster within your GCP project, Create a cluster as illustrated in [Lab 3 Part 1](https://github.com/zubxxr/SOFE3980U-Lab3-Part1#setup-google-kubernetes-engine-gke).
 To get the cluster information.
       ```cmd
       kubectl cluster-info
       ```